 To get a new client is an expense, but to keep one you already have is FREE.
-So consider your cleaning services themselves to be your #1 marketing tactic.
+So consider your cleaning services to be one of your best cleaning marketing tactics.

-12. How to Ask for Referrals (the Right Way)
+12. How to Ask for Cleaning Referrals (the Right Way)

 Word of mouth is one of the best ways to get great, long-term clients.
 Referrals work, because they can shortcut you past new clients’ “trust barrier.”